sysgears/create-apollo-app/README.md

 ## Basic Usage

-The idea behind `spin.js` is very simple.
-You add into your `package.json` the property `spin` that describes your stack:
+The idea behind `spin.js` is simple: you describe the stack used in your application in the property `spin` of `package.json`:
 ```json
 {
   "spin": "webpack:es6:apollo:react:styled-components:sass:server"